Mara Sattei: Biography

-Mattei was born in Fiumicino as the older sister of Italian singer and record producer Tha Supreme.
+Mattei was born in Fiumicino and is the older sister of Italian singer and record producer Tha Supreme.
 Her music career began in 2009, when she started uploading covers of various songs to YouTube.
 In 2013, she took part in the thirteenth season of the Italian talent show Amici di Maria De Filippi reaching the final stage of the show before being eliminated on the second Live show.
 After the show, she released her debut EP Frammenti: Acoustic Covers N.1.

 After a few years of inactivity, in which she moved to London, in 2019 she resumed her musical career under the pseudonym Mara Sattei, obtained by interchanging the initials of her first and last name.
 Her first releases under the pseudonym "Nuova registrazione 326", "Nuova registrazione 402" and "Nuova registrazione 527" were produced by her brother Tha Supreme and achieved a fair amount of success in Italy.
 "Nuova registrazione 326" in particular has been certified gold and can thus be marked as her breakthrough release.

-In 2020, her and Tha Supreme collaborated with Congolese-Belgian singer Lous and the Yakuza on a remix of the single "Dilemme".
+In 2020, she and Tha Supreme collaborated with Congolese-Belgian singer Lous and the Yakuza on a remix of the single "Dilemme".
 In the same year, she appeared on the single released the single "Spigoli" Tha Supreme and Carl Brave.
 The two songs reached positions 3 and 1 on the Classifica FIMI Artisti respectively and were certified platinum, marking another success in her career.